Science

 As children explored plantlife in Science, we decided to take a hands-on approach and helped children plant flowers across the school grounds.
 The children love getting their hands dirty and watching their plants grow!

-Year 2 - Our local environment - This topic brings together study of living things, habitats and growing plants and is strongly focussed on outdoor learning and investigations.
+Year 2 - Young Gardeners - This topic brings together study of living things and habitats and is strongly focussed on outdoor learning and investigations.

 Experiment to do at home: